aliclark/the_wooden_sword/Physicalist Consciousness.md

 Or is it like a person performing a relay-run delivering messages between two locations continuously, with the thing being relayed also having conscious experience?
 - I'm unaware of a good candidate for this theory, as the spinal cord can be severed or half the brain removed without loss of consciousness.
 The brain stem could be a next-best candidate, but I don't know if there's an appropriate relay end-point at it's bottom?
 Or around the internal medullary laminar of the thalamus?

+Is it like a divine pattern in Physics that metaphysics interprets as conscious? (sort of like IIT).

 ## Theory

 I think that organisms have evolved to generate and experience an integrated consciousness directly in their own Physics.